 Math Placement Exam

-There are three (3) Mathematics placement examinations: the Calculus Readiness Examination, the Mathematics Placement Examination, and the Nursing Mathematics Placement Examination.
+There are two (2) Mathematics placement examinations: the Calculus Readiness Examination and the Mathematics Placement Examination.

 The examinations are based on topics which you have covered in your high school courses; there are no sample questions available.

 It is important that you complete this test on your own so that your advisor is provided a true understanding of your academic preparation.

 If you are majoring in a science or technical major, you will take the Calculus Readiness examination.
 There are 32 questions on this examination and the following topics are covered: